 Data Matrix is a 2D matrix symbology used to generate barcodes of rectangular and square shapes.
-It is a widespread industrial standard that can be used to encode characters and streams of bytes.
-Maximum configuration of Data Matrix contains up to 144 rows and columns and allows encoding at most 3,116 numerical digits or 2,335 ASCII symbols or 1,555 bytes.
+It is a widespread industry standard that can be used to encode characters and streams of bytes.
+The maximal configuration of Data Matrix contains up to 144 rows and columns and allows encoding at most 3,116 numerical digits or 2,335 ASCII symbols or 1,555 bytes.
 The Data Matrix barcode data includes special information for integrity verification and error correction.
-The error correction mechanism allows reading barcodes with severe damages.
+The error correction mechanism allows reading barcodes with severe damage.
 Data Matrix includes two standards described in the table below.

 |Data Matrix Standard||Description|

 |ECC 000-140||Several obsolete standards that enable square barcode configuration only, use outdated encoding algorithms, and support convolutional error correction.
 It is recommended not to apply these standards to business-as-usual goals as they currently serve only to execute industrial tasks that are compatible with outdated instructions|

 |ECC 200||Modern standard that enables both square and rectangular barcode configurations, utilizes up-to-date encoding methods, and supports Reed-Solomon error correction.
 It is applicable to any up-to-date application|